 A teenager diagnosed with cancer named Hazel Grace attempts to live the best of her moments until her last breath.
-Such faith and hope is renewed as she meets Augustus in support center, with whom she falls in love and fights her struggles (while she in turn, helps Gus in battling his disease).
+Such faith and hope is renewed as she meets Augustus in support center, with whom she falls in love.

 “That’s the thing about pain.
 It demands to be felt.” – Augustus Waters